berat-552/task-management-api/README.md

 #### Get Tasks

-- `GET /api/tasks/:id`: Get all tasks for a user by ID.
+- `GET /api/tasks/:id`: Retrieve all tasks for a user by ID.
-- `GET /api/tasks/task/:id`: Get a single task by task ID.
+- `GET /api/tasks/task/:id`: Retrieve a single task by task ID.
+- `GET /api/tasks/:id/:qty`: Retrieve a specified number of tasks for a user.

 #### Create Task